 Dredging projects wishing to dispose of material at Eden Landing would obtain separate environmental review and permits to dredge and to transport their material to a deep-water transfer point located in the Bay.
-Only material meeting the RWQCB wetland cover suitability criteria and/or permit requirements would be accepted.
+Only material meeting the RWQCB wetland cover suitability criteria would be accepted.